 Jeanette Larson

-Consultant, trainer, and writer formerly with the Austin Public Library (TX)
+Retired librarian, consultant, trainer, and writer formerly with Austin Public Library (TX) and the Texas State Library

 Lucia Gonzalez